DeityJS/deity/README.md

 arguments to give to the generator, all separated by colons.
 This argument can be repeated as many times as you want.

-The second argument is optional, and is an object where you can specify a number of options to override the defaults with, such as the number of time to call the callback.
+The next argument is optional, and is an object where you can specify a number of options to override the defaults with, such as the number of time to call the callback.

-The final argument should be the callback to be called with the generated data.
+The final argument should be the testing function to be called with the generated data.
 If you specify multiple generator strings, each one will be called as a separate argument of the function.

 The Deity function returns a promise which is resolved or rejected depending on whether any errors are thrown in the callback function.